Pranav-itsmee/ai-mom-system/MAC_MINI_DEPLOY.md

 ### 6.1 Run the Seed Script

-Creates all tables and loads sample data (admin + member accounts, example meetings and MOMs).
+Creates the database if it doesn't exist, syncs all tables, then loads default users and sample data.

 **Docker:**
 ```bash